 ERCOT sponsors the ERCOT Defined Contribution 401(k) Savings Plan (the 401(k) Plan), which is subject to the provisions of the Employee Retirement Income Security Act of 1974.
 The 401(k) Plan utilizes a third-party administrator.
-Employees participating in the 401(k) Plan are fully vested after five years.
 Employees must be 21 years of age to be eligible to participate.